publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schVI/m__us_usc_t15_s2697.md

  __Change of Name__

-    “Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs and Border Protection” in subsec. (d)(4), to reflect the probable intent of Congress.
-On or after Feb.
-24, 2016, any reference to the “Commissioner of Customs” or the “Commissioner of the Customs Service” to be deemed to be a reference to the Commissioner of U.S. Customs and Border Protection, see [section 802(d)(2) of Pub.
-L. 114–125][/us/pl/114/125/s802/d/2], set out as a note under [section 211 of Title 6][/us/usc/t6/s211], Domestic Security.
+    “Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs and Border Protection” in subsec. (d)(4) to reflect the probable intent of [section 802(d)(2) of Pub.
+L. 114–125][/us/pl/114/125/s802/d/2], set out as a note under [section 211 of Title 6][/us/usc/t6/s211], Domestic Security, which provided that on or after Feb.
+24, 2016, any reference to the “Commissioner of Customs” or the “Commissioner of the Customs Service” would be deemed to be a reference to the Commissioner of U.S. Customs and Border Protection.

  __Modification of Regulation__